zhangyuang/ssr/README_EN.md

 - 🌱　Easy to customize: support modern frontend frameworks such as React/Vue2/Vue3.
 - 🚀　Out-of-the-box: 10+ built-in cli tools such as AntD、Vant、TS、Hooks.
 - 🧲　Plug-in components: based on plugin-in architecture, users are more focused on business logic.
-- 💯　Serverless first: one-click deployment to various Serverless platforms, also support traditional web server like Egg、Midway、Nest.
+- 💯　Serverless first: one-click deployment to various Serverless platforms, also supports traditional web servers like Egg、Midway、Nest.
 - 🛡　High availability: seamless degradation from SSR to CSR, the best disaster recovery plan.
 - 😄　Rich functions: support building tools such as Webpack、Vite.